hadi0102/Starbucks_Offers/README.md

 - apply this model to any member to find out what offer would suit him best

 The dataset we use only focuses on the transcactions that has been led by an offer.
-We can see that among this dataset, we have the same amount of BOGO and discount offers
+We can see that among this dataset, we have the same amount of BOGO and discount offers.

 ![offer_split](./images/bogo_vs_discount.png)